harness/developer-hub/release-notes/platform.md

 - Previously, if you had a Reference Text type of secret pre-selected for a SSH secret key, you could only update the key through YAML and not in the UI.
 The UI only displayed the **File** **Secret type**.
 Now, the UI has a **Secret type** dropdown in the **Create or Select an Existing Secret** dialog that allows you to choose the **Secret type** (**File** or **Text**).
 (PL-41507, ZD-47600, ZD-51334)

 - When you deleted a default secret manager, the Harness built-in secret manager would not automatically become the new default manager.
-(PL-42458, ZD-53500, ZD-53662, ZD-54099, ZD-54126)
+(PL-42458, PL-42824, ZD-53500, ZD-53662, ZD-54099, ZD-54126)

    This issue has been resolved.
 Now, when you delete a default secret manager, the Harness built-in secret manager is automatically set as the default for all scopes.

-- need prn summary (PL-42824)

 - The **Name (Z->A, 9->)** sort option on the Account Variables page didn't display variables in the correct order.
 (PL-42842)